Daniel-Baugh-Institute/BiophysicalModelingOfIntrinsicCardiacNeurons/README.md

     iii.
 Download classification.json and classification_firing_sequence.py
     iv.
 Run classification_firing_sequence.py
   2. Figure 5B and 5C: To produce the distribution of firing types at different thresholds, use analysis_ct.py.
 The dataFolder, batchLabel, paramFile, and filename must be updated.
 For example for a Ct threshold of 13, use dataFolder = "24jan24_13", batchLabel = '24jan24_13', paramFile = 'params_13.csv', filename = 'your_working_directory_path//24jan24_13_allData.json'
   3. Figure 6: Use analysis_ct.py but switch out the file paths to be filename = '25jan24_scn1a_-20_allData.json' and filename = '25jan24_scn1a_allData+20.json' for a negative 20% change and positive 20% change in h_inf.
 Note that these files are available on the SPARC portal (https://doi.org/10.26275/cy9w-ttjn).
 Use paramFile = 'params.csv', dataFolder = '25jan24_scn1a_-20' and batchLabel='25jan24_scn1a_-20'.
+You will need to comment out any part of scAnalysis.py that is not a function (at the end of the script).

  Note that a large amount of RAM is required to run this file